-Returning Students: 365 or more days since last withdrawal date (Re-Admission): Any students returning to Pacific Oaks in good academic and school standing after a lapse in enrollment of 365 or more days are considered reenrollments.
-Re-enrolling students are required to reapply for admission through the Admissions Office and submit new application documents.
-Re-admitted students who have completed additional coursework outside of Pacific Oaks
+Returning Students: 364 days or less since last withdrawal date (Re-Entry): Any students returning to Pacific Oaks in good academic and school standing after a lapse in enrollment of 364 days or less are considered Re-entries.
+Reentry is not guaranteed.